-Examinees who have failed the QE five times must seek and be granted approval of the AAVSB each time they wish to take the basic science examination after their third failed attempt and each subsequent attempt.
+Examinees who have failed the QSE five times must seek and be granted approval of the AAVSB each time they wish to take the basic science examination after their third failed attempt and each subsequent attempt.
 All requests will be reviewed by the PAVE Committee with a recommendation sent to the AAVSB Board of Directors.
 The AAVSB Board of Directors will vote on all recommendations from the PAVE Committee.

 The AAVSB shall adopt guidelines to be used in making a determination under section three above which shall include, at a minimum, a review of the candidate’s scores for each of their five failed exam attempts.

 The candidate shall have the burden of substantiating compliance with AAVSB policies adopted under section four above.

 The AAVSB reserves the right to charge a reasonable administrative fee (in addition to customary application/examination fees) for candidates exercising rights under sections three, four, and five above.

-The AAVSB Board of Directors reserves the right to deny candidates the right to sit for the QE including the right to permanently deny such access.
+The AAVSB Board of Directors reserves the right to deny candidates the right to sit for the QSE including the right to permanently deny such access.

 The AAVSB Board of Directors reserves the right to modify this policy.